TOLDOTECHNIK/buildroot-webkit/README.md

 ### Wired network interface
 Due to bootup speed improvement eth0 is disabled by default.
 You can enable it by editing `/etc/network/interfaces`

+### Auto-expand rootfs on first boot
+The `S22resize_rootpart` init script expands the root filesystem to the maximum flash disk size on the first boot.
+Firstly it expands the root partition, then a reboot is invoked.
+After second boot the root filesystem gets expanded to match the partition size.
+After that the system is ready to used and expand init scripts gets removed.

 ## Prebuilt images
 Prebuilt images are freely available from our server.